 And that’s really just one part of a much broader problem: That churches are often not very good at using email organizationally on a large scale yet.
 Here are 10 of the most common challenges churches are facing when trying to use email as an organization:

-- Sharing lists, building upon them and “turnover” – When you have staff turnover, what happens to the distribution lists that the out-going person built?
+When you have staff turnover (not “if”), what happens to the distribution lists that the out-going person built?
 It’s very common that whatever they were using to communicate or send out info goes with them and the new person starts all over again from scratch.
 Additionally, are you able to easily share and build upon your various email lists among your leadership team?
 Or do you have to send information to one person and then trust that they’ll forward it along their own channels?
 What if the pastor wants to send something out to everyone?
 Does he have direct access to easily reach everyone?
 Most churches don’t have a way to piggy back and easily build new, wider distribution lists from the few smaller ones that each ministry already maintains.

-- Sending professional looking email – Church email is often very unprofessional looking and not reflective of the vibrant, important, joyful mission.
+Church email is often very unprofessional looking and not reflective of the vibrant, important, joyful mission.
 You deserve to have that not be the case!

 Flocknote solves every single one of these problems and makes it fun.
 It also adds in the ability to do all of this with text messaging to large groups, too!
 That’s why so many churches are switching to Flocknote.
 Let us know how we can help!